WICG/declarative-partial-updates/patching-explainer.md

 Processing can be nested within a single element.
 In this case the browser will handle matching the `<?end>` processing instruction with the nearest `<?start>` processing instruction.

-For example, to support named processing instructions for "all results" in the previous example and also specific numbered results:
+For example, to support processing instructions for "all results" in the previous example and also specific numbered results:

 ```html
 <div>